MayuriSutar12/protocol_8_api_doc/list-st-1.md

 1. Initiates a `GET` request to `/security-tokens` with optional query parameters `limit` and `offset`.
 2. Controller forwards the request to Service for processing.
-3. Service queries the Database to retrieve the list of security tokens, applying pagination if provided.
+3. Service queries the Database to retrieve the list of security tokens.
 3. Executes the query to retrieve the ST list.
-4. Database returns the list of tokens to Service.
+4. Database returns the list of Security tokens to Service.
 5. Service formats the response with tokens and pagination details.
 6. Controller returns a success response with the token list.
 ---